 What: The 8th Annual Spider Ball presented by Bacardi, Saturday, October 29th 2016, is a Halloween dance party with the best of the local DJ’s in three distinct clubs housed in the same building (Enso Bar, Electric Circus and IDL Ballroom).
 This unique 1,000 capacity facility gives the attendees three different entertainment atmospheres to enjoy.
 After a successful seven sold out Halloween parties, Spider Ball has become a premier Halloween party.
 With last attendance over 1,000+ and the buzz for this year, Spider Ball will sell out again!
 This is a costume ONLY party.
 No exceptions!

-There you have it!
-This has been your guide to Tulsa Fall Festivals 2016!
-What do you think?
+This has been your guide to Tulsa Fall Festivals!
 What Tulsa fall festivals and events are you most looking forward to?
 Let us know in the comment section below!
 As always, stay tuned to our blog for all things eat, shop and play around Tulsa!